VICI Properties Inc. (VICI)'s Financial Results Comparing With Five Point Holdings LLC (NYSE:FPH) | New Business Observer

 |12.54%

-For the past year VICI Properties Inc. was more bullish than Five Point Holdings LLC.
+For the past year VICI Properties Inc.’s stock price has bigger growth than Five Point Holdings LLC.

 Summary

-VICI Properties Inc. beats on 6 of the 8 factors Five Point Holdings LLC.
+VICI Properties Inc. beats Five Point Holdings LLC on 6 of the 8 factors.

 VICI Properties Inc. owns, acquires, and develops gaming, hospitality, and entertainment destinations in the United States.
 The company operates through two segments, Real Property Business and Golf Course Business.
 Its property portfolio consists of 19 properties, including Caesars Palace, a gaming facility in the Las Vegas Strip.
 The company also owns and operates four golf courses.
 VICI Properties Inc. was founded in 2016 and is headquartered in Las Vegas, Nevada.